||This Policy replaces the previous version of the UTS Web Policy (COU/98/95) and the UTS Code of Conduct for Web Publishing (COU/99/27(4).21)

 5.1.1 Publication of Category 1, 2 and 3 UTS information

-The Vice-Chancellor, VCMG members, Deans and Directors are both the Owners of Information and the Authorising Officers for the creation and publication of information on their relevant area of responsibility.
+The Vice-Chancellor, members of the Senior Executive, Deans and Directors are both the Owners of Information and the Authorising Officers for the creation and publication of information on their relevant area of responsibility.
 These Officers can, where appropriate, delegate approval to staff members within their area of responsibility to author, approve the content of information, or publish information that is to be stored on the UTSWeb.
 Details of all staff allocated authority to author, approve the content of information, or publish on the UTSWeb, must be registered with the Web Standards Coordinator.

 188.8.131.52 Identification of Category 1, 2 or 3 UTS information